adamtimm/katacoda-scenarios/pg_tileserv/02-pg_tileserv-ui.md

-Now we want to give you a short tour of the pg_featureserv user interface (UI).
+Now we want to give you a short tour of the pg_tileserv user interface (UI).
 The intent of the UI is to allow the user to quickly confirm the data is available through the service.
 It is not meant to be a finished UI for an end user application.

-With that in mind, click on the ```pg_featureserv``` tab and we'll take a look around.
+With that in mind, click on the ```pg_tileserv``` tab and we'll take a look around.

-## OpenAPI Schema and Conformance

-### OpenAPI Schema

-If you click on ```OpenAPI Schema``` it will take you to the built in Swagger documentation for the full API spec.
-(Click your browser's "back" button to return to the pg_featureserv home screen)

-### Conformance

-The Conformance link will take you to the list of links that describe the OGC API for Features spec.
+## index

 ## Collections and Functions